Online Learning, Real Life Improvement

 There are naturally some important differences when planning anaesthesia in both equine and exotic species.
 This module will cover the different drugs and techniques available for both the horse and also common ‘exotic’ species.

 Key learning objectives:

-Have an overview of equine anesthesia: the horse as an anesthetic candidate
+Have an overview of equine anaesthesia: the horse as an anaesthetic candidate

-Understand drugs and anesthetic techniques including monitoring and complications in equine anesthesia
+Understand drugs and anaesthetic techniques including monitoring and complications in equine anaesthesia

-Know of special considerations, techniques and advice for anesthesia in other species including birds, reptiles, ferrets, rabbits and other small mammals
+Know of special considerations, techniques and advice for anaesthesia in other species including birds, reptiles, ferrets, rabbits and other small mammals

-Have an awareness of some considerations specific to farm animal anesthesia
+Have an awareness of some considerations specific to farm animal anaesthesia

 This module will cover the pathophysiology of pain and how to recognise and assess pain in the different species.

 The different types of drugs available for analgesia will be reviewed for short, medium and long term use.
 The concept of pre-emptive analgesia will be covered along with multi-modal analgesia.